Last updated: August 2, 2020

 The Manly Scenic Walkway is rarely done in one go, as hiking 19.5 kilometres is quite a bit of a challenge.
 Most people do the famous Manly to Spit walk, not knowing that the track actually continues all around North Head and back into Manly.

-It wasn’t until a few years ago that the Manly Scenic Walkway was only the Spit to Manly section, which is why lots of websites still use both as being one and the same.
+It wasn’t until a few years ago that the Manly Scenic Walkway consisted only of the Spit to Manly section, which is why lots of websites still use both these names as being one and the same.

 The 10km Spit to Manly walking trail was opened in 1988 and the 9.5km Manly North Head circuit track was added many years later.

-Note that the Manly Scenic Walkway is part of the recently officially opened Bondi to Manly walk, an 80km long coastal adventure between Bondi Beach and Manly Beach.
+Note that the Manly Scenic Walkway is now also part of the recently officially opened Bondi to Manly walk, an 80km long coastal adventure between Bondi Beach and Manly Beach.

 You can download the complete map from the Northern Beaches Council website.